jresmith/workhorse-aws-terraform/documentation/Reliability/SLIs, SLOs & SLAs.md

 ```
 For this reason, SLIs should be measured as close to the user as possible and may incorporate data from multiple sources, including Prometheus, Kubernetes, AWS Load Balancer metrics, and synthetic monitoring.
 This ensures that SLIs reflect the overall service experience rather than the behaviour of a single component within the system.

-Correctness is also an important thing to track, are votes counted accurately, for example.
-If a vote is counted for a incorrect emoji, then this would be a failure and something we need to track as a indicator of user experience.
+Correctness is also an important aspect of user experience to measure.
+For example, if a vote is counted for the wrong emoji, the request may still return successfully, but the outcome is incorrect from the user's perspective.
+This would be considered a correctness failure.

 Freshness measures how quickly newly generated data becomes visible to users.
 In this application, a freshness SLI could measure the delay between a vote being accepted and the leaderboard reflecting the updated result.